HiteshAryan/MLB_StatCast_plusplus/README.md

 3. Train the model and save the best.pt file in the models directory.
 4. Download a testing video from here : https://github.com/MajorLeagueBaseball/google-cloud-mlb-hackathon/blob/main/datasets/2024-mlb-homeruns.csv
 5. Run the main.py module to get what you came here for!

+The following modules are used in this project:

+YOLO: AI object detection model
+Perspective Transformation: Represent scene depth and perspective Speed and distance calculation per player

+Trained Models: Yolo v8x

+Requirements
+To run this project, you need to have the following requirements installed:

+Python 3.x
+ultralytics
+supervision
+OpenCV
+NumPy
+Pandas